-Sheffield Hallam has one of the UK's largest student populations, therefore student and staff travel is identified as a key environmental impact, managed through the Environmental Policy and Plan.
+Sheffield Hallam has one of the UK's largest student populations, therefore student and staff travel is identified as a key environmental impact, managed through the Environmental Policy and Environmental Plan.

 Public transport in Sheffield